-The main damage caused by a power outage is obvious.
-If commercial power fails at your remote site, and you don't have a backup power supply , the site will go dark.
+The main consequences of power failure are obvious.
+If commercial power fails at your remote site, and you don't have an emergency power backup supply, the site will go dark.
 Dark sites mean network downtime, lost revenue, and angry customers who will shift their business to another provider.

-But power outages also cause long-term damage that isn't so obvious.
+But loss of power also cause long-term damage that isn't so obvious.
 A complete power loss at a remote site can affect your gear - and your business - even after power is restored.

-Here are some of the top hidden damages caused by power outages.
+Here are some of the top hidden damages caused by lost power.
 Consider these 5 good reasons why you need a bulletproof power monitoring and power backup plan.

 You may have backup power for your revenue-generating gear, but do you have backup power for your air conditioning?

 A surprising number of telecoms forget about the need for air conditioning in a power outage.
 They may have a DC battery power plant for revenue-generating gear, but they provide no alternate AC power for air conditioning.
 Just because gear isn't rack-mounted doesn't mean it's not vital to network operations.